1996–1997 strikes in South Korea: Strike

-A poll by a Korean newspaper showed that 75% of salaried workers supported the two-day general strike, and 34% had switched their support to the workers’ side to protest Kim's tactics.
+A poll by a Korean newspaper showed that 75% of salaried workers supported the two-day general strike, and 34% had switched their support to the workers' side to protest Kim's tactics.
 The FKTU, which usually collaborated with the government, joined some of the strike actions due to widespread public support.
 Students backed the workers, as did farmers, who reportedly delivered eggs to the protestors to throw at New Party offices.
-Many of the world's major labor federations, including the AFL-CIO in the US, supported the strikers.
+Many of the world's major labor federations, including the AFL-CIO in the United States, supported the strikers.
 The Australian Council of Trade Unions called on their government to publicly support the strikers.
 North Korean students and workers demonstrated solidarity with the striking workers.

-Unfortunately for the movement, on January 24 the second largest steel company in Korea declared bankruptcy and with it there came to surface a hosts of government scandals.
+Unfortunately for the movement, on January 24, Hanbo Steel, the second largest steel company in Korea declared bankruptcy, and with it there came to surface a host of government scandals, including one surrounding Hanbo.
 This diverted the media's focus from the strike.
 Compounding the problem, many workers and unions did not want to go back on strike because they had already suffered lost wages and could not afford to continue.
-Not only could the workers no longer afford to continue, the KCTU and the FKTU had run out of money by this point and did not have the necessary finances to continue the strikes.
+The KCTU and the FKTU had also run out of money by this point and did not have the necessary finances to continue the strikes.

 On February 12 the leaders of the two camps decided to meet in order to hash out a compromise.
-They met on the 17th but the proposals and recommendations were not solidified until the 24th.
-As negotiations continued the KCTU staged several strikes and on the 28th and threatened more strikes if the government did not allow more concessions.
+They met on the 17th, but the proposals and recommendations were not solidified until the 24th.
+As negotiations continued, the KCTU staged several strikes and on the 28th and threatened more strikes if the government did not allow more concessions.
 On March 10 the finalized bill was agreed upon.
 It was not much different from the original, but a few concessions were made.
 The general consensus at the time was that Unions did not reach their original goal and that the changes were mostly insignificant.
 The "no work, no pay" principle was allowed to continue, schoolteachers and public servants were still denied full union benefits and employers were permitted to stop paying union leaders.
-However the implementation of flexible layoff program was delayed for two years.
+However, the implementation of flexible layoff program was delayed for two years.

 This was the first successful general strike since the Korean War, and was in the interests of white collar workers as well as blue collar.
-Due to both the diversity of the interest and the massive turnout it showed the unity of the new nation.
+Due to both the diversity of the interest and the massive turnout, it showed the unity of the nation.